 Function Name - Related function of log

-Actions - Go to invocation.
-You can go to invocation that log is included in by clicking this action button.
+Actions - Allows you to go to the invocation that the log is included in.

-Show more - If message of the log long to display click on the row to show all message.
+Show more - If the message of the log is too long to display, clicking on this row will show you the entire message.

-You can filter your logs using query bar.
+You can filter your logs using the Query Bar.
+These filters include:

-console.log() represents different level of severity.
-You can also give your own log level with Thundra loggers.
-You can filter the logs according to their log level.
+console.log() represents different levels of severity.
+You can also make your own log level with Thundra loggers, and filter them according to their log level.

 *undr* and this filter can bring you the logs which contain

-Log Context: You can filter the logs according to their source with this field.
+Log Context: With this field, you can filter logs according to their source.

-Function Name: You can make a wild card search in the logs using wild cards or exact words in function name of logs.
+Function Name: You can make a wild card search in the logs using wild cards or exact words.